makinacorpus/drupal-gulpifier/README.txt

 JS files provided by core, modules, or theme are going to this generated map, it can be manually modified to blacklist any file that you don't want to go in the bundle, or to change the order of the files within the bundle.
-A good example of JS file to blacklist is token.js, there will never be a time when your anonymous visitors will access the Token dialog, although it may have been picked by the discovery process.
+A good example of JS file to blacklist is token.js, there will rearely be a time when your anonymous visitors will access the Token dialog, although it may have been picked by the discovery process.
+You can set it in the info file with `settings[gulpifier_discover]`.
+The path to the map.json file is by default in `yourtheme/js/map.json` but you can override it in your theme info file with `settings[gulpifier_map_path]`.

-This feature is linked to the variable `gulpifier_discover`, that you can change in _Configuration > Development > Performance_ or via your settings.php file.

-There is also a whitelist of JS files, that Gulpifier won't touch, they won't go into map.json and will be added on the page as Drupal does otherwise.
+There is also a whitelist of JS files, that Gulpifier won't process, they won't go into map.json and will be added on the page as Drupal does otherwise.
-A good example for this whitelist is admin_menu.js, it needs to be present when you are logged in, but there is not point to have in the bundle, nor to put it in the blacklist.
+A good example for this whitelist is admin_menu.js, it needs to be present when you are logged in, but there is not point to have it in the bundle, nor to put it in the blacklist.
 This whitelist is defined in the .info file of your theme:

     gulpifier_whitelist[js][] = "admin_menu:admin_menu.js"